-As of the date hereof, Daniel Drimmer and his affiliates held an approximate 15.10% interest in the Trust through ownership of Series F Units.
+As of the date hereof, Daniel Drimmer and his affiliates hold an approximate 19.7% interest in the Trust through ownership of Series F Units.
 Starlight Capital has the ability to exercise influence with respect to the affairs of the Trust and significantly affect the outcome of Unitholder votes, including transactions in which an investor might otherwise receive a premium for its Units over the then current market price.